AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Motivation

-\paragraph{An Empirical Analysis of Task-Model Alignment.} After establishing that both semantic and pixel signals are necessary, we conduct an empirical analysis to assess how well different models align with semantic and pixel-artifact detection.
-We construct three distinct supervision sets: (i) \emph{Pixel-artifact set}: synthetic images are generated via VAE reconstruction to be semantically indistinguishable from real images while differing only in pixel statistics, a commonly used technique that injects artifacts while preserving semantics. (ii) \emph{Semantically-implausible set}: synthetic images exhibit semantic inconsistencies generated by GPT-4o with surreal prompts, and their pixel statistics are heavily perturbed by aggressive post-processing to suppress low-level shortcuts. (iii) \emph{Mixed set}: a combination of the above two types.
-We then train a VLM (Qwen-VL) and a conventional vision backbone (DINOv2) on each supervision set and observe three patterns (Figure~\ref{fig:misalignment}): (i) The VLM inherently excels at detecting semantic flaws, reflecting its large-scale image-text pretraining, and this capability is further strengthened by semantic supervision, generalizing well to unseen generators.
-However, it remains largely insensitive to low-level pixel artifacts even after pixel-artifact fine-tuning, suggesting a structural limitation in modeling low-level cues. (ii) DINOv2 is strong at identifying pixel artifacts, and its pixel-artifact features generalize well to unseen generators.
-However, it clearly lags behind VLMs in detecting semantic flaws. (iii) Mixed semantic-pixel supervision does not produce a single model that excels at both, but instead dilutes each model’s inherent strengths.
-The analysis yields a clear takeaway: \emph{VLMs and other models are inductively biased toward different tasks primarily due to their distinct pretraining paradigms.
-Task-Model Alignment, which assigns each task to its suited model, yields higher cross-generator generalization.}
+\paragraph{A Practical Analysis of Task-Model Alignment.} Having established AIGI detection decouposed into two subtasks, we examine how different models align with these two subtasks.
+We construct three supervision regimes: (i) \emph{Pixel-artifact set}: a pixel-artifact set, where synthetic images are generated via VAE reconstruction to preserve semantics while altering pixel statistics; (ii) \emph{Semantically-implausible set}, where images contain semantic inconsistencies produced by GPT-4o and are aggressively post-processed to suppress low-level cues; (iii) a mixed set combining both.
+We train a VLM (Qwen-VL) and a conventional vision model (DINOv2) under each regime and observe the following (Figure~\ref{fig:misalignment}).
+VLMs consistently excel at semantic-flaw detection, and semantic supervision further strengthens this capability with strong cross-generator generalization.
+However, they remain largely insensitive to pixel-level artifacts, even under explicit pixel supervision.
+In contrast, DINOv2 effectively captures pixel artifacts and generalizes well across generators, but performs poorly on semantic inconsistency detection.
+Notably, mixed semantic–pixel supervision fails to produce a single model that performs well on both subtasks, instead diluting each model’s strengths.